 - Air flow

-Avtech is based in Rhode Island, and has resellers around the world as well.
-Many large, well-known companies like AT&T, Sprint, and Avaya trust Avtech and their GoToMyDevices.com software which allows IT engineers to monitor for room alerts from anywhere in the world.
+Avtech is based in Rhode Island and has resellers worldwide as well.
+Many large, well-known companies like AT&T, Sprint, and Avaya trust Avtech and their GoToMyDevices software, allowing IT engineers to monitor for room alerts anywhere in the world.

 According to Russell Benoit, Marketing & Channel Communications Manager of AVTECH, "GoToMyDevices has been re-branded RoomAlert.com to make it much easier for users to access their Room Alert monitors, alerts, and reports through any internet-connected device.
-It's also the primary source of downloads for our users, including firmware and MIBs (for using our products with third-party SNMP applications).
+It's also our users' primary source of downloads, including firmware and MIBs (for using our products with third-party SNMP applications).
 Any Room Alert user can sign up for a non-expiring account to help keep their hardware up to date."

 3. American Power Conversion

-APC , a division of Schneider Electric, offers a number of very innovative Environmental Monitoring Units.
+APC, a division of Schneider Electric, offers several very innovative Environmental Monitoring Units.
 Their NetBotz monitors have sensors for conditions including: